Skip to main content

 Austin Murray

-Austin is a freshman majoring in BioHealth Sciences on a pre-med track.
+Austin is a softmore majoring in BioHealth Sciences on a pre-med track.
 He just join the David lab and is learning to take care of the mice colony, and genotyping.
 He also previously interned in a cognitive neuroscience lab at the University of Oregon for the past two years, where he worked on various projects related to learning, memory, and transitive inference.